Oliver-Slape/Software-Investigation/README.md

 ![Epic]( https://github.com/Oliver-Slape/Software-Development-and-Life-Cycle/blob/master/Epic.png)

+### For Example:
+#### An epic would be to teach about the greenhouse gasses.
+#### This was put into user stories as such;
+##### As a game player, I want to see the greenhouse gas timeline for mobile phones, beef, plastic bottles and leaving devices on standby so that I can learn about each stage
+##### As a game player, I want to learn what I can do to help minimise greenhouse gases so that I can implement these actions in my everyday life.

 ## Product/Sprint Backlog
 ### User Stories
 ### As a game player, I want to see the greenhouse gas timeline for mobile phones, beef, plastic bottles and leaving devices on standby so that I can learn about each stage
 ### As a game player, I want to learn what I can do to help minimise greenhouse gases so that I can implement these actions in my everyday life.
 ### As a game player, I want to have fun by interacting with the app so that I stay engaged and interested.
-### As a game player, I want to play on the app within each habitat and for it to be clear which habitat I am playing in during gameplay so that I can make sure I am at the write habitat in the zoo.
+### As a game player, I want to play on the app within each habitat and for it to be clear which habitat I am playing in during gameplay so that I can make sure I am at the right habitat in the zoo.
 ### As a game player, I want to be presented with interesting facts so that I can learn as I play.
 ### As a game player, I want to play mini games, collect points and see my position on a leader board against other users so I can try and reach first place.
 ### As a teacher, I want to see all the pledges made in a ranked order so that I can discuss these with my class, and gain a commitment from each student.